Academic and Student Services

 Leadership @ TAMU-CC

 Leadership @ TAMU-CC empowers students to grow into confident, self-aware leaders—no title required.
 Rooted in the belief that leadership is about becoming the best version of yourself, the programs help students build skills that enhance personal, academic, and career success.
-From the Islander Leadership Conference to Leadership panels, Lunch and Learns, and the National Society of Leadership and Success (NSLS), there are opportunities for every Islander to get involved and lead with impact.
-Learn more by visiting I-Engage and searching “Leadership” or call (361) 825-2707.
+From participating in Lunch and Learns and Leadership Excursions, learning to fundraise with Izzy's Miracle Marathon, to joining the TAMU-CC's National Society of Leadership and Success Chapter (NSLS), which has been recognized nationally as the Chapter of the Year twice, there are opportunities for every Islander to get involved and lead with impact.
+Learn more by calling (361) 825-2707 or searching for Leadership or NSLS on I-Engage.

 Fraternity & Sorority Life (FSL)